-- The main circuit power supply must be ON. - There must be no overtravel. - The servo must be OFF. - The control method must not be set to torque control. - The gain selection switch must be set to manual gain selection (Pn139 = n.□□□□0). - The first gains must be selected. - The test without a motor function must be disabled ( $Pn00C = n.\square\square\square\square$ 0). - There must be no alarms or warnings. - The parameters must not be write prohibited. - The tuning-less function must be disabled (Pn170 = n.□□□0).
+- The main circuit power supply must be ON. - There must be no overtravel. - The servo must be OFF. - The control method must not be set to torque control. - The gain selection switch must be set to manual gain selection (Pn139 = n.□□□□0). - The first gains must be selected. - The test without a motor function must be disabled (Pn00C = n.□□□0). - There must be no alarms or warnings. - The parameters must not be write prohibited. - The tuning-less function must be disabled (Pn170 = n.□□□0).

-The following table lists the tools that you can use to estimate the moment of inertia and the applicable tool functions.
+The following table lists the tools that you can use to estimate the moment of inertia.

-Tool Function Operating Procedure Reference Digital Operator You cannot estimate the moment of inertia from the Digital Operator.
+Tool Fn No./Function Name Operating Procedure Reference Digital Operator You cannot estimate the moment of inertia from the Digital Operator.
 SigmaWin+ Tuning - Tuning 8.5.4 Operating Procedure on page 8-17